danfuzz/samizdat/doc/samizdat-0-lib/Collection.md

-**Note:** To account for the possibility of passing *no* arguments to concatenate (e.g. when handling a list of arguments generically), include a first or final argument of an empty value of the desired type, e.g.
+**Note:** To account for the possibility of passing *no* arguments to concatenate (e.g. when handling a list of arguments generically), include a first argument of the empty value of the desired type, e.g.
-`""` to perform string concatenation.
+`""` to ensure string concatenation.

 #### `get(collection, key) <> . | void`